Table of Contents

 - The President shall serve as the presiding head of ACF.
 The duties of the President shall be to periodically hear reports from the Officers of ACF and to develop, in consultation with all Full and Provisional members of ACF, an agenda for each official ACF meeting.
 During each official ACF Meeting, it shall be the responsibility of the President to conduct and moderate discussion in an efficient manner.
 The President shall be responsible for conducting business on the ACF Forum, including but not limited to proposing official votes and determining deadlines for the passage of said votes.
 (Added by amendment 7/18/2010, text amended 05/02/2019)

-- The Officers of the Organization shall consist of the President, the Communications Officer, the Webmaster, the Mirror Coordinator, and the Treasurer.
+- The Officers of the Organization shall consist of the President, the Communications Officer, the Webmaster, the Site Coordinator, the ACF Nationals Tournament Director, and the Treasurer.
 The Officers of ACF shall periodically report to the President, and the discharge of their duties shall be subject to the President’s supervision.
-(Added by amendment 7/18/2010; revised 5/8/2012, further revised 05/02/2019)
+(Added by amendment 7/18/2010; revised 5/8/2012; further revised 5/2/2019; further revised 4/20/2020)

 - The terms of these officers shall begin at the conclusion of one year’s ACF Nationals and last until the end of the next year’s ACF Nationals, excepting the first year in which this amendment is adopted.
 Any Full member of ACF may nominate a candidate for each of these positions at any meeting.
 In order for a nominee to be confirmed, a majority of present Full ACF members must vote for the nominee’s confirmation at any meeting.
 A meeting that determines the slate of non-editorial officers for the following year must occur before the conclusion of an ACF Nationals of any given year.
 (Added by amendment 7/18/2010)